-Information with respect to the issuance of common stock options in connection with the settlement of debt obligations is provided at Note 5.
+Information with respect to the issuance of common stock options in connection with the settlement of debt obligations and as payment for consulting services is provided at Note 5.

 Information with respect to common stock awards issued to officers and directors as compensation is provided above under "Common Stock."